chalmers-revere/opendlv-vehicle-view/README.md

 ## License

-* This project is released under the terms of the BSD-3-Clause License
+* This project is released under the terms of the GNU GPLv3 License